Gauge structure of Yang-Mills theories with extra dimensions: Introduction

-As commented, our approach is based on the notion of hidden symmetry.
-Since this concept is central to the SM, one of our main purposes is to establish a parallelism of the Kaluza-Klein mass generating mechanism with the EHM mechanism, highlighting both coincidences and discrepancies.
+As we commented above, our approach is based on the notion of hidden symmetry.
+Since this concept is central to the SM, one of our main purposes is to establish a parallelism of the KK mass generating mechanism with the BEHM, highlighting both similarities and discrepancies.
 An important goal is to establish the sequence of hiding symmetries: